-Through the evaluations provided after the candidates have been interviewed, the Admissions Committee will decide on whether to accept, deny acceptance or waitlist interview candidates.
+Through the evaluations provided after the candidates have been interviewed, the Admissions Committee will make a recommendation to the Dean on whether to "accept", "deny acceptance" or "waitlist" candidates.
+The Dean considers the recommendations from the committee before making the final decision on each candidate.